 Documentation is a written material that provides official information regarding the project such as records, procedures, plans, and reports.
 Therefore project documentation should be officially written and should include the right information.

 Since the project documentation includes maintained or recorded material, project teams need project documentation in order to provide proof of traceability.
 Project documentation also helps to track the project performance which is important for decision making.

 Experienced project managers always understand the importance of project documentation because it plays a key role in dispute resolution.
 For example, let’ say that you are managing a project and one of your subcontractors asserted a time extension claim against you.
 The subcontractor attached daily workforce reports to the claim file and asserted that he brought enough labor for the task.
 According to him, all the delays must be are attributable to you.

 When you analyzed the project’s daily reports that the project team created, you detected that the subcontractor didn’t bring enough labor and material.
 In the view of the fact that all the delays are attributable to the subcontractor because his performance was not enough for the task.

-What are the 10 Key Project Documents?
+10 Key Project Documents

 Project Charter is also known as the project definition document.
 Project vision, objectives, goals, business reason are defined in this document.
 It is an official document that formally authorizes a project.
 It also defines the stakeholders and the teams involved in the project.